 Foreigners can obtain a Nepali tourist visa on arrival at the airport in Kathmandu.
 Nepali tourist visas are also available from immigration at land border crossings that are open to foreigners.
 In addition to your passport, you'll need passport-sized photos and possibly foreign currency (some crossings insist on payment in US dollars).

-If you want to fly (and get some incredible Himalayan views), Delhi to Kathmandu is the least expensive route by air to Nepal.
+If you want to fly (and get some incredible Himalayan views), Delhi to Kathmandu is the least expensive, least time-consuming route by air to Nepal (under two hours).
 Otherwise, the best option is to take a train to Gorakhpur and then a bus.
-Taking the bus all the way has become slightly more appealing since the Delhi Transport Corporation launched a direct service to Kathmandu in late 2014.
-However, it's still a really long 30-hour haul!
+Taking the bus all the way has become slightly more appealing since the Delhi Transport Corporation launched a direct service to Kathmandu.
+However, it's still a long 25-hour haul!

-Many people travel overland from Varanasi to Kathmandu -- either by bus, or train and bus combination.
-It takes less time than overland from Delhi.
+Many people travel overland from Varanasi to Kathmandu, either by bus, or train and bus combination.
+It takes less time than overland from Delhi (around 15 hours).
 It's also possible to fly.
 However, it's much costlier than from Delhi and there are very few direct flights.

 Kolkata to Kathmandu

-Nepal-based Buddha air operates three direct flights a week from Kolkata to Kathmandu -- on Mondays, Wednesdays and Fridays.
+Nepal-based Buddha Air operates three direct flights a week from Kolkata to Kathmandu: on Mondays, Wednesdays and Fridays.
 The flights depart at 9.05 a.m. and the flight time is about 90 minutes.
 Expect to pay about 20,000 rupees one way.
-It's expensive!
-Air India is a cheaper option with direct flights costing about 7,500 rupees.
-Alternatively, you can go by land via the Raxaul or Panitanki borders (see below).
+Air India also operates direct flights for a slightly cheaper cost, starting at 15,000 rupees.
+Alternatively, you can go by land via the Raxaul or Panitanki borders (see more below).